-The vast majority of the entrepreneurship courses (71%) are offered at the social science studies.
-Then follow the technical sciences, natural sciences and the humanities.
-Less than 1% of the courses are offered at the health sciences.
+The vast majority of the entrepreneurship courses (66 %) are offered at the social science studies, followed by the technical and natural sciences (27 %) and the humanities (4%).
+Approximately 2 % of the courses are offered at the health sciences.
+However, when we compare the numbers with data from 2011/2012, it seems that entrepreneurship education is beginning to spread more evenly between the different fields of study.

 The analysis shows that generally more men than women participate in entrepreneurship education at the Danish universities, so the distribution does not follow the general gender distribution among university students where women are in the majority.
 In the 2010/2011 mapping, for the first time, we looked at the gender distribution among participants in the entrepreneurship courses at the universities.
-The distribution was then 57% men and 43% women, while in 2011/2012 the numbers were 59% men and 41% women.
-The proportion of men has thus increased in 2011/2012.
-However, a comparison of two academic years does not provide a satisfactory basis for making any conclusions about the development of the gender distribution at the entrepreneurship courses; a longer period is necessary in order to detect a pattern.
+The distribution was then 57 % men and 43 % women, while in 2012/13 the numbers are 55% men and 45% women.
+The gender distribution thus seems to become more even.
+However, we will have to compare numbers over a longer period to detect any true pattern.
+Additionally, it must be observed that the gender distribution also depends on the field of education; thus we would probably see a higher share of women if entrepreneurship education were spread even more to fields of education such as the health area and the humanities which still have a large female bias.

-In higher education FFE-YE offers the competition Start Up Programme to students at the business academies, university colleges, art colleges as well as the maritime institutions.
+In higher education the Danish Foundation for Entrepreneurship - Young Enterprise offers the competition Start Up Programme to students at the business academies, university colleges, art colleges as well as the maritime institutions.
 The competitors are included in the account at the individual institutions.
-In 2011/2012 a total of 75 students from 7 institutions took part in the competition.
-This is a very considerable increase compared to 2010/2011, where 43 students participated in the Danish championship.
+In 2012/2013 a total of 470 students from 8 institutions took part in the competition.
+This is a dramatic increase compared to the 113 participants in 2011/2012.

-The below figure 6 shows the distribution of the 22,719 entrepreneurship students at the different segments of higher education.
-It is evident that most of them are found at the universities, although the number of entrepreneurship students at the university colleges has also grown significantly.
+The below figure 6 shows the distribution of the 28,042 entrepreneurship students at the different segments of higher education.
+The number of entrepreneurship students at the university colleges has grown significantly, thus overtaking the number at the universities, and is now the segment with the largest number of participating students.